 5. Cycle Time Management Challenges

-Large part injection molding need longer cooling times and precise temperature control.
-So the large part cycle time is significantly longer than the smaller componts injection molding cycle time.
+A large part of injection molding needs longer cooling times and precise temperature control.
+So the large part cycle time is significantly longer than the smaller componts’ injection molding cycle time.
 The longer cycles also result in increased energy consumption, raising operational costs and environmental impacts.

 Finding the sweet spot between part quality and cycle time is crucial: